skyejacobson/HelixHTB/README.md

 When we access the URL we actually bypass any sort of login required for an `Apache NiFi` site.
 Older versions of NiFi actually completely bypass any needed login so we can assume that this site is using an older version of `Apache NiFi`.

-In fact the user access to the backend site gives us dangerous read/write permissions to the UI board which could be used to escalate permissions.
+In fact, the user access to the backend site gives us dangerous read/write permissions to the UI board; which could be used to escalate permissions.
 We can do some research and come up with [CVE-2023-24468](https://github.com/mbadanoiu/CVE-2023-34468).

 TLDR; The DBCPConnectionPool and HikariCPConnectionPool Controller Services in Apache NiFi 0.0.2 through 1.21.0 allow an authenticated and authorized user to configure a Database URL with the H2 driver that enables custom code execution.
 Leading to an RCE and reverse shell.